raghavpatnecha/smartmirror/README.md

 ## SoundHound

 For various other tasks, we have used soundhound's api.
 The soundhound service is quite effective and fast.
 Operations that could be done using soundhound:
-1) Solving Mathematical equations
-2) Stock Market
-3) Hotel Enquiries.

-### What are the roots for x^2-x+1
-### What are the stock prices and market cap of Google, Apple and Microsoft.
-### Can you show me hotels in New York that have a swimming pool for next Monday?
-### Who's Sachine Tendulkar?

-# Commands that you could use on the mirror

-1) Can you play me a video of Eminem?
-2) Can you book me an uber pool/go from Vimaan Nagar to Baner?
-3) Can you show me restaurants in Pune?
-4) Can you show me the latest news?
-5) Can you show me the weather forecast?
-6) Can you show me map of India?
-7) Can you tell me a joke?
-8) How do I look?
-9) Show me your face.
-10) What are the roots for x^2-x+1
+1) Solving Mathematical equations.
+What are the roots for x^2-x+1
-11) What are the stock prices and market cap of Google, Apple and Microsoft.
+2) Stock Market :What are the stock prices and market cap of Google, Apple and Microsoft.
-12) Can you show me hotels in New York that have a swimming pool for next Monday?
+3) Hotel Enquiries : Can you show me hotels in New York that have a swimming pool for next Monday?
-13) Who's Sachine Tendulkar?
+4) Wikipedia : Who's Sachine Tendulkar?

 ## API